Know how to change the test settings to suit your requirements.

 2. Question Settings

 With question settings, you can decide on the sequence of questions and even the answers.

 Random Questions: If enabled, all candidates will get the questions in different orders.
 For example, Q1 will be different for John and Smith.

 Random Answers: If enabled, the answer options in MCQ or MAQ will be different for candidates.
 For example, the correct answer option will be a for Smith, whereas it will be d for John.

 Show Question Score: If enabled, this will indicate the number of points the question carries.

 You can choose which messages should be displayed to the candidate during the test.

-The system will alert the candidates when less than 2 minutes are remaining in the section.
+The system will alert the candidates when less than 2 minutes remain in the section.

-Enabling this will display a feedback page after completion of the test.
-This helps in knowing the candidate's test experience.
+Enabling this will display a feedback page after the completion of the test.
+You can know the candidate's test experience using this.

-For any queries, you can write to us at firstname.lastname@example.org
+In case of any queries, write to us at firstname.lastname@example.org